 Our hands and feet covered in dirt, we were sitting at the side of the garden areas, on the top of the hill overlooking the plateau.
 Jenny and I had worked there most of the day.
 The sun had long since passed its zenith, but it was still burning on our heads.
-Until that point, we had been removing weeds around pineapple plants and planting countless maize kernels and manioc stalks, so-called 'hands' of manioc.
-1 Now keen to find some shade, we hid underneath the finger-like leaves of the manioc plants.
+Until that point, we had been removing weeds around pineapple plants and planting countless maize kernels and manioc stalks, so-called 'hands' of manioc.1 Now keen to find some shade, we hid underneath the finger-like leaves of the manioc plants.
 From our vantage point on the hill, we had a good view over the huge garden sites, cultivated by several families of the village of Dixon Reef.
 This was a stately area, around the size of a football pitch.
 However, the boundaries were difficult to discern, as the cultivation area of one family merged directly into that of another so that the garden areas stretched across the entire plateau and over the next green slope.
 Looking around, I was able to identify a wide variety of crops - banana,2 taro3 and tomato4 - as well as some smaller pits with yam5 vines ranking up.
 Also, at this time, maize6 plants formed an impressive arrangement, planted sequentially over a number of weeks to ensure an interrupted period of cultivation.
-Maize was one of the main food crops at that time, since it is a successful crop in extremely hot conditions and there had been an unusually long dry period, known as El Niño.
-Villagers in Dixon Reef on Vanuatu's island of Malekula had been working through this prolonged drought and the problems it caused, especially for yam, the most important food and ceremonial crop.
+Maize was one of the main food crops at that time, since it is a successful crop in extremely hot conditions and there had been an unusually long dry period between 2015 and 2017, known as El Niño.
+Villagers in Dixon Reef on Vanuatu's island of Malekula had been working through this prolonged drought and the problems it had caused, especially for yam, the most important food and ceremonial crop.

-I turned to my companion, Jenny, a young mother who, since her marriage, had been living in Dixon Reef.
-I had been accompanying her on her daily garden trips over the past couple of months: "Do you think nowadays you have problems when doing your gardening?"
-I wondered whether the current dry spell would be something people worried about, especially since the prominence of climate change discussions in the country.
+I turned to my companion, Jenny, a young mother who grew up a little further north along the coast of Malekula and since her marriage, had been living in Dixon Reef.
+I had been accompanying her on her daily garden trips over the past couple of months: "Do you think nowadays you face more problems when doing your gardening?", I asked.
+I wondered whether the current dry spell would be something Vanuatu horticulturalists worried about, especially since the prominence of climate change discussions in the country more widely.
 She looked into the far distance, thought for a moment and then answered: "What do I think?
 In my opinion, now everything changes.
 We too used to do things differently.
 Before, other plants were planted, and if something didn't grow well, we had our methods.
 Today we just do it differently.
-And, now the times are also different and we have to do our best to go on."
+And, now the times are also different and we have to do our best to go on."7